Road to Hana (Hana Highway)

 • Visitors must have a valid driver’s license plus international driver’s permit (depending on your country of origin) when hiring a car in Hawaii.

-• Guided tours generally include lunch, drinks, and snacks.
+• Guided tours generally include a picnic lunch, drinks, and snacks.

 • Bring a bathing suit if you plan to swim along the way.